Igigog/anomaly-modding-book/src/tutorials/models/creating-dynamic-model.md

 ![object-data-properties-panel centered]()

-Here we see the "X-Ray Engine: Skeleton" section and the two buttons we need:
+Here we see the [X-Ray Engine: Skeleton](../../modding-tools/blender/addon-panels/panel-armature.md) section and the two buttons we need:

 - Display Bone Shape
 - Display Bone Mass Centers